-The biggest musicians of all time are known by just one name, and Drake stands out as perhaps the most successful mononym of this generation.
-The 34-year-old landed his first hit single “Best I Ever Had” more than a decade ago in his early 20s, and since then, he has outstreamed, outsold, outperformed, and earned more money than almost everyone else in the business.
-He is the definition of a success story, and while there are countless acts who have been around longer, nobody can touch Drake in terms of chart success, and it’s possible he will never be beaten.
+The biggest musicians of all time are known by just one name, and Drake stands out as one of the most successful mononyms of this generation.
+The 35-year-old landed his first hit single “Best I Ever Had” more than a decade ago in his early 20s, and since then, he has outstreamed, outsold, outperformed, and earned more money than almost everyone else in the business.

-All those hit singles (eight No. 1s on Billboard’s Hot 100) and massive albums (nine No. 1s) for the Canadian talent is just the starting point his money-making empire.
+But for any artist trying to catch up with Drake on a financial level — well, that won’t be easy.
+All of his hit singles (11 No. 1s on Billboard’s Hot 100) and massive albums (11 No. 1s) for the Canadian talent is just the starting point his money-making empire.
 Drake is also an entrepreneur who seems to be involved in, well, everything.
 He makes untold millions from nearly everything he involves himself in, and with every passing year, he seems to find time to take on more projects.

 Understandably, Drake has a net worth that rivals the richest in the music business, but where does it all come from?
-As fans spend money on Drake’s latest album, Certified Lover Boy, let’s take a look at all the ways Drake earns money and laughs his way to the bank.
+Let’s take a look at all the ways Drake earns money and laughs his way to the bank.

 7 Ways Drake Has Made Millions